On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

-If $P$ separates $P_1$ from $P_2$ and all vertices of $P$ are on both $P$-sides, then $C$ is crossed in $G$ iff $P_1P$ or $P_2P$ is crossed (resp. in $G_1$ and $G_2$). \end{proposition} \begin{proof} Suppose that $P_1$ and $P_2$ are separated by $P$, and that all vertices of $P$ are on both $P$-sides.
-We prove the contrapositives of both implications. \begin{itemize} \item Assume that $P_iP$ is crossless in $G_i$ for all $i\in\{1,2\}$.
-By Theorem~\ref{theo:main_2}, $G_i$ has a web completion $F_i$.
+If $P$ separates $\mathring P_1$ from $\mathring P_2$ and all vertices of $P$ are on both $P$-sides, then $C$ is crossed in $G$ if and only if $P_1P$ is crossed in $G_1$ or $P_2P$ is crossed in $G_2$, where $G_1$ and $G_2$ are the subgraphs obtained by Proposition~\ref{prop:subinstances:prelim}. \end{proposition} \begin{proof} Suppose that $\mathring P_1$ and $\mathring P_2$ are separated by $P$, and that all vertices of $P$ lie on both $P$-sides.
+We prove the contrapositives of both implications. \begin{itemize} \item Assume that $P_iP$ is crossless in $G_i$ for every $i\in\{1,2\}$.
+By Theorem~\ref{theo:gen}, $G_i$ has a web completion $F_i$.

 In $G_i+F_i$, the path $P$ must be induced.
 Indeed, if $xy$ were an edge of $G_i+F_i$ between non-consecutive vertices of $P$, then we could consider $z$ an inner vertex of $xPy$.
 As $z$ is on both $P$-sides, there is in $G_i$ a $\mathring{P_i}$-$z$ path $Q$.
 The pair $(Q,xy)$ is a crossing of $P_iP$ in the web $G_i+F_i$, a contradiction.